hirak99/video-annotator/README.md

 ./dev_client.sh
 ```

 Or you can choose to run the prod versions.
+See documentation in the prod*.sh scripts.

 # Features